-A retrospective-prospective study included 500 patients diagnosed with COPD according to Global Initiative for Chronic Obstructive Lung Disease (GOLD) guidelines, stages I-IV, in the stable phase of the disease, who completed the program of outpatient PR during a two-year period.
-Data from associated diseases were taken from previous medical history, medical documentation and based on the pharmacological therapy used by the patients.
-The PR consisted of 15 sessions, duration of each session was 45 minutes, during three weeks, and included strength exercises for the upper and lower extremities, endurance exercises on a stationary bike (symptom-limited), and diaphragmatic breathing exercises.
-All patients underwent pre- and post-PR: 6MWT according to guidelines issued by the American Thoracic Association, FEV1-measured on a "Master Scope PC" (spirometer, manufacturer JAEGER).
+This retrospective-prospective study included 500 patients diagnosed with COPD according to GOLD guidelines, stages I-IV, in the stable phase of the disease, who completed the program of outpatient PR during a two-year period.
+Data from associated diseases were taken from previous medical history, medical documentation, and based on the pharmacological therapy used by the patients.
+The PR consisted of 15 sessions, duration of each being 45 minutes, over a period of three weeks, and included strength exercises for the upper and lower extremities, endurance exercises on a stationary bike (symptom-limited), and diaphragmatic breathing exercises.
+All the patients underwent pre- and post-PR: 6MWT according to guidelines issued by the American Thoracic Association, FEV1-measured on a Master Scope PC spirometer (manufactured by JAE-GER).
 Patients completed the CAT and mMRC questionnaires themselves, also before and after PR.
-Patients' body height and body are presented with BMI.
+Patients' body height and body weight are presented with BMI.
 Based on these parameters, we finally calculated the BODE index before and after the completion of the PR program.
-When it comes to the success of PR, our research determined the influence of individual risk factors on the successful outcome of PR (certain associated diseases, FEV1, 6MWT, CAT and mMRC questionnaire, BODE index).
-The assessment of rehabilitation success was done on the basis of certain parameters that were observed as risk factors (individual improvement of these factors included: increase in distance travelled during 6MWT by \geq 54m, decrease in CAT questionnaire by 5 points, mMRC questionnaire and BODE index by 1 point).
-The categories of success were: excellent (improved all four parameters), very good (improved in three parameters), good (improved two parameters), sufficient (improved one parameter), and insufficient (without improvement of any parameter).
-The categories excellent, very good, good and sufficient were considered a successful outcome of the PR.
+When it comes to the success of PR, our research determined the influence of individual risk factors on the successful outcome of PR (certain associated diseases, FEV1, 6MWT, CAT, and mMRC questionnaire, BODE index).
+The assessment of rehabilitation success was done on the basis of certain parameters that were observed as risk factors (individual improvement of these factors included an increase in distance travelled during 6MWT by $\geq$ 54 m, a decrease in the CAT questionnaire by 5 points, and in the mMRC questionnaire and BODE index by 1 point).
+The categories of success were the following: excellent (all four parameters improved), very good (three parameters improved), good (two parameters improved), sufficient (one parameter improved), and insufficient (without improvement of any parameter).
+The categories excellent, very good, good, and sufficient were considered a successful outcome of the PR.